 You have a collection of the best movie and video documentary that ever made it to the big and small screen.
 Your general knowledge of the film industry would put rising stars to shame and you’ve stayed late into the night watching the latest tutorials and interviews of Spielberg, Quentin Tarantino, Coppola, Guillermo del Toro, and Martin Scorsese.
-You can also like sample freelance contract templates.
+You can also like sample freelance contract templates and contract templates

 You’ve also dedicated some of your savings, time and effort to personal projects and some equipment that got you a pretty decent start at video editing.
 Some time ago you’ve come to the decision that maybe, just maybe it’s time to turn that passion and hobby into something more serious and profitable.
 You can also read free contract templates.

 Entering the freelance industry is tough for creatives, whether you’re a video editor, photographer or writer.
 Taking the leap from working in a company to freelancing is terrifying, even if you choose to ease your way in, because soon enough, you’ll need to take that plunge.
 Quitting a job that gives you a regular paycheck is scary when you don’t know where your next paycheck would come from, so before becoming a freelancer, make sure you’re prepared to go broke.
 You can also read photography contract templates.

 Be Prepared For the Freelance Challenge

 Maybe “broke” was a bit harsh, but you have to admit, it isn’t easy, so make sure you could go for months without a paycheck, not entirely because you won’t be getting offers but because you don’t know where or when it would come.
 This can be very tricky since it would be easily tempting to take up anything at all when you’re at a loss and you know what they say about desperate times.
 You can also see sample contract templates.